j-davies-astro/eagle-guide/working_with_catalogues.md

 ```
 As you can see, we can simply use the `GroupNumber` from the `Subhalo` table to index the `FOF` table and find the parent haloes.

 **A very common mistake is to forget that `GroupNumber` runs from 1 to N, and not from 0 to N-1.
-When using `GroupNumber` as an _index_ for the `FOF` table, you must remember to subtract 1 from it as above.**
+When using `GroupNumber` as an _index_ for the `FOF` table, you must remember to subtract 1 from it as above.
+You only need to get your index wrong by 1 to completely screw up your results!**

 Note that to get the stellar mass, we could have done
 ```python